1

 • Attending any required information sessions or assessments

 Yes, a Registered Apprenticeship is a paid job.
-As an apprentice, you will be employed from the beginning and earning a paycheck as a paid employee.
+As an apprentice, you will be employed from the beginning and earn a paycheck as a paid employee.
 Registered Apprenticeship is different from other forms of work-based learning such as internships.
 You can learn more about other forms of work-based learning by reading the Work Based Learning Continuum or contacting your local workforce center.

 Registered apprenticeships are high-quality work-based learning and earn-and-learn models that meet national standards for registration with Apprenticeship Colorado.